Updated: Sep 10

 This shouldn’t come as a surprise, because most marriage counseling is initiated by women.
 And men usually agree to go reluctantly.
 Most people think of the format of counseling as being gender neutral, but it’s really not.

 Women, in general, tend to be more comfortable with face-to-face communication.
 Men, in general, are usually more comfortable with side-by-side and informal channels of communication.
 Women are more comfortable with words, while men are more comfortable with actions.
-The counseling format is one that favors women’s comfort level, not men.
+These are basic concepts that most counselors know already; however, the counseling format is one that favors women’s comfort level, not men.

 On the other hand, a men’s marriage coach communicates with men the way most men like to communicate: “Keep it simple, tell me what to do, teach me how to do it (if necessary), hold me accountable to doing it, and give me feedback on how I’m doing.”
 This is the total opposite of what counselors do with men.